akinmustafa/svelte-avatars/README.md

 ## Svelte Avatars

-A tiny and customizable avatar component for Svelte.
+A tiny and customizable avatar component for Svelte & SvelteKit.

 ### Installation